rrthomas/pdfjam/README.md

   default size being ISO A4 ('a4paper' in LaTeX).
 This can still be over-ridden in a configuration file, or on the command line.
 Thanks to Jonathan for this suggestion.
+- Innocuous edits made to make pdfjam work better in Cygwin.
+Thanks to Lucas for sending a helpful patch for this.

 **2.09** [never released]: